Buy Direct from Manufacturers: When It Works & When Not

 Why Buying Directly from Manufacturers?

 Why make the effort to go direct?
 Because it can really increase your control, savings, and flexibility when you purchase direct in bulk or buy wholesale direct.
+For many retailers, getting closer to the source just makes more sense.
+You see what’s happening, you understand the real costs, and you can actually shape the product in ways middlemen can’t offer.

 Better Pricing & Larger Margins

-Customization (White Label/Private Label Options)
+Customization (White Label / Private Label Options)

 More Control Over Supply Chain